Amplo-AG/platform-docs-gitbook/Getting_Started/Setup.md

 **1. Authentication**
 First, you need to enable programmatic access to your bucket and create a Service Account with `storage.objects.get` and `storage.buckets.get` permissions.
 Download the Service Key and add it as a file or the content as a raw JSON.
-For more information, check the `Google Documentation <https://cloud.google.com/storage/docs/reference/libraries>`_.
+For more information, check the [Google Documentation](https://cloud.google.com/storage/docs/reference/libraries).

 **2. Bucket Name**
 The Service Key already contains your `Project ID`, so we only need the `Bucket Name` (or names in case of multiple) to